 If you’ve ever scrolled past a photo on Instagram of perfectly blended, multi-tonal strands, you’re probably looking at a blend of highlights and lowlights.
 According to Zabel, asking your stylist for both can give you a killer look with tons of depth.

 “Adding dimension with lowlights gives your hair some texture and makes it look brighter,” Zabel explains.
 “It also helps create a more natural grow out, so it’s good for anyone who wants a low-maintenance look.”

 How do you care for highlights and lowlights?

 As much as we love the look of highlights and lowlights, the popular color services can get pretty expensive.
-If you want to save yourself some time (and serious coin) spent at the salon, maintaining your highlights or lowlights with an at-home care routine is essential.
+If you want to save yourself some time (and serious coins) spent at the salon, maintaining your highlights or lowlights with an at-home care routine is essential.

-“The same way you wouldn’t wash a designer dress in dishwashing soap, [if] you invest in getting a great hair color, you should use products will keep it that way,” Zabel says.
+“The same way you wouldn’t wash a designer dress in dishwashing soap, [if] you invest in getting a great hair color, you should use products that will keep it that way,” Zabel says.

 If your next salon appointment takes you into ash blonde territory, subbing in a purple shampoo and conditioner twice a week is a must to keep your hue brass-free.
 Zabel loves Redken Color Extend Blondage Shampoo and Conditioner.
 This toning and strengthening system will help keep your blonde brighter and healthier.